aspect-build/rules_js/docs/faq.md

 ## Can I edit files in `node_modules` for debugging?

 Try running Bazel with `--experimental_check_output_files=false` so that your edits inside the `bazel-out/node_modules` tree are preserved.

+## Can I use bazel-managed pnpm?

+Yes, but it's a bit clumsy right now.

+First, make sure you fetched it: `bazel fetch @pnpm//:*`

+Then run `bazel run @nodejs_host//:node $(bazel info output_base)/external/pnpm/package/bin/pnpm.cjs`

+You can use this recipe to make sure your developers run the exact same pnpm and node versions.

 ## Why can't Bazel fetch an npm package?